-Measures to contain the virus are being gradually eased in many developed economies, and lifted activity and employment in June.
-The unprecedented policy response has boosted risk assets, leaving the U.S. resurgence of infections in Sunbelt states and the possibility of fading fiscal stimulus as key market risks.
-U.S. Congress is headed for a fiscal cliff as additional jobless benefits and small business support are set to expire, and states face huge budget shortfalls.
+Activity has started to normalize in both Europe and North Asia, albeit with localized lockdowns to contain virus clusters.
+The pandemic is still spreading in the U.S. and many emerging markets.
+The unprecedented policy response has boosted risk assets.
+Europe has agreed on a historic recovery fund, but U.S. stimulus is now at risk of fading.
+Wrangling over the size and makeup of a new U.S. fiscal package has started as key benefits are set to expire and states face huge budget shortfalls.
 We could see a \$1-1.5 trillion fiscal package that extends some (but not all) federal stimulus measures through late-2020.